facebook/docusaurus/docs/getting-started-publishing.md

 ## Hosting Static HTML Pages

-At this point, you can grab all of the files inside the `website/build` directory and copy them over to your favorite web server's `HTML` directory.
+At this point, you can grab all of the files inside the `website/build` directory and copy them over to your favorite web server's `html` directory.

 > For example, both Apache and Nginx serve content from `/var/www/html` by default.
 That said, choosing a web server or provider is outside the scope of Docusaurus.